og-adi/Doraemon/README.md

-# Doraemon_Aditya_gupta
+# Doraemon using Turtle
-Hello friends, here is my Doraemon project drawn using turtle graphics and looks very realistic as in cartoons.
-Please try the following code and create a Doraemon......................
+Here is my Doraemon project drawn using turtle graphics.
+It looks very realistic as in cartoons.